-When seeking medical care overseas, there is a lot more to think about than cost.
+When seeking medical care overseas, there are even more to think about.
 Communication with an overseas medical team might be difficult due to language differences.
 Also, religious or ethical differences might complicate certain issues, like taking extreme measures to save a life or deciding to remove a limb.
 If you choose an overseas hospital, be sure you know their stance on issues like these.

 So what if seeking treatment overseas is your only option?
 Whether because of finances or some other reason, the most important thing at this stage is to find the best care that you can.
 When looking for a hospital overseas, seek those that have met the standards of recognized accreditation organizations.

 Organizations like Joint Commission International work to improve safety and the quality of care in international medical institutions.
 Institutions must meet certain standards to be accredited.
 Choosing an overseas hospital that has been accredited by an international organization reduces your risk of adverse events due to substandard care.